 While in no way a poor snow pusher, the Suncast SC2700KDD ranked in the bottom half of the shovels we tested in this aspect.
 Its straight shaft didn't work as well for us as the more ergonomic bent shaft of its sister product, the Suncast SC3250.
 But this is the way to go if you are not interested in the curved shaft design.

 Why You Should Trust Us

-Our lead tester, Chris McNamara, has been living in the snow for nearly two decades and has been gear testing for 11 years.
+Our lead tester, Chris McNamara, has been living in the snow for nearly two decades and has been gear testing for 12 of those years.
 He has now tested more than a thousand outdoor and consumer products.
-He regularly does snow removal for three houses and a business.
-Jason Peters had been living in Wisconsin for the last five years and is no stranger to moving snow.
-His most recent snow removal adventure was hitting a three-foot-tall snow berm in the middle of a highway and then spending three hours extricating his Toyota truck by shovel.
+He regularly removes snow for three houses and local businesses in South Lake Tahoe.
+Jason Peters has been living in Wisconsin for the last five years and is no stranger to moving snow.
+His most recent snow removal adventure was hitting a three-foot-tall snow berm in the middle of a highway and spending the next three hours extricating his Toyota truck by shovel.